 - Forefoot – It consists of phalanges[toes] and metatarsals

 - Midfoot – It has navicular, cuboid and three cuneiforms namely medial, intermediate and lateral

 Bones of the midfoot and hindfoot are referred to as the tarsal bones

-Following xray shows location of these bones on xray.
+Following x-ray shows the location of these bones on x-ray.

-In a normal anteroposterior foot xray, interphalangeal joints are obscured but metatarsophlangeal joints are well seen and each joint should be checked.
+In a normal anteroposterior foot x-ray, interphalangeal joints are obscured but metatarsophalangeal joints are well seen and each joint should be checked.
 All the parts of ray – metatarsal and phalanges are well aligned.

-Sesmoid bones in first toes are normal finding.
+Sesamoid bones in the first toe is a normal finding.

-Lisfranc joint is another name for tarsometarsal joint.
+The Lisfranc joint is another name for the tarsometatarsal joint.
 In this joint, first, second, and third cuneiforms, and the cuboid, articulate with the bases of the metatarsal bones.
 The bones are connected by dorsal, plantar, and interosseous ligaments.

-Phalanges and interphalangeal joints are better visualized in oblique xrays.
-Base of fifth metatarsal [site for Jones’s fracture] and tarsometatarsal aligment should be checked.
-As noted in antreposterior xray, for tarsometarsal joints to be normal medial margins of tarsal bone and respective metatarsal should be aligned.
-Finally the lateral tarsals and calcaneum should be analyzed.
-Oblique view also gives an opportunity to have second look at the navicular bone.
+Phalanges and interphalangeal joints are better visualized in oblique x-rays.
+The base of fifth metatarsal [site for Jones’s fracture] and tarsometatarsal alignment should be checked.
+As noted in anteroposterior x-ray, for tarsometatarsal joints to be normal medial margins of tarsal bone and respective metatarsal should be aligned.
+Finally, the lateral tarsals and calcaneum should be analyzed.
+Oblique view x-ray of the foot also gives an opportunity to have second look at the navicular bone.